 My husband, Chris, is notoriously hard to shop for.
 In fact, it’s kind of a known fact around here.
 He’s extremely particular about purchases, and when he eventually identifies something he wants or needs, he researches the heck out of it, and then inevitably buys it for himself, right then and there.

-Add in the facts that 1) his hobbies skew pretty personal (cycling, cars and timepieces — all things he’d rather invest in, himself) — and 2) he’s not particularly into gadgets, keepsakes, team sports, or anything even remotely gimmicky, and it makes gift-giving with any level of stealth…well, tricky.
-(On the flipside, it also means I’ve similarly grown quite discerning and anti-stuff, which can only be a good thing for our household — and the environment — as a whole.)
+Add given that 1) his hobbies skew pretty personal (cycling, cars and timepieces — all things he’d rather invest in himself) and 2) he’s not particularly into gadgets, keepsakes, team sports, or anything even remotely gimmicky, it makes gift-giving with any level of stealth…well, tricky.
+(On the flip side, it also means I’ve similarly grown quite discerning and anti-stuff, which can only be a good thing for our household — and the environment — as a whole.)

 Despite that, however, I’ve managed to hit the nail on the head a few times with simple, personal gifts that are irrefusable and, dare I say, even a bit impressive.

-So, by popular demand…those items, plus a few Chris-approved items he’s picked up, himself, over the past few months, make up this latest round of 13 more gifts for that person who is just hard as all heck to shop for.
+So, by popular demand…those items, plus a few Chris-approved items he’s picked up over the past few months, make up this latest round of thirteen more gifts for that person who is just hard as all heck to shop for.
 (Sounds like we’ve all got one…)

-Chris spent a good portion of the pandemic researching and building out our home bar, and Death & Co’s first book, Modern Classic Cocktails, has been a serious resource, so I know this latest release (pre-order it now for release later this month) will be well-received.
+Chris spent a good portion of the pandemic researching and building out our home bar, and Death & Co’s first book, Modern Classic Cocktails, has been a serious resource, so I know this latest release will be well-received.

 Death & Co is a bit of a Manhattan bartending institution (there are also locations in Denver and L.A.), and their experts make building cocktails at home seem at once utterly romantic and alluringly doable.
 They offer tips on everything from how to stock your bar (they even suggest plenty of surprisingly affordable labels, especially for mixing) to how to work with what you’ve got — and of course there are recipes for all the classics, as well as dozens of twists on them.
 This latest volume has more than 600 recipes, including plenty of low ABV and non-alcoholic cocktails, and the binding and photography is stunning enough for the coffee table, too.